Finite-dimensional pointed Hopf algebras over finite simple groups of Lie type III. Semisimple classes in PSL(n,q): Introduction

 In the first two papers of the series, we dealt with unipotent classes in $\PSL_n(q)$ and $\PSp_n(q)$.
 The outcome is that most non-semisimple conjugacy classes collapse, and yet unpublished results on other finite simple groups of Lie type convey to the idea that this is the case in general.
-On the contrary, we see in the present paper that a semisimple irreducible conjugacy class for $n=2,3$ does not satisfy the criteria of types C, D or F for a rack to collapse; it appears to us that this would be true for general $n$.
+On the contrary, we see in the present paper that a semisimple irreducible conjugacy class might not satisfy the criteria of types C, D or F for a rack to collapse; it appears to us that this would be true in general.
 An intuitive explanation might be as follows.
 If $G$ is a finite (almost) simple group, then there exists a conjugacy class $\C$ of G so that if $x\in G - \{e\}$, then the probability that $x$ and a random element of $\C$ generate $G$ is at least 1/10; in particular $G$ can be generated by a pair of elements in $\C$.
 See \cite{BGK, GK, GM} and references therein; for $G$ of Lie type, $\C$ is semisimple.
 Of course this does not prove that generically the conjugacy classes do not collapse-- see \cite{AFGV-ampa, AFGV-espo} for alternating and sporadic groups-- but it might be an indication of the plausibility of our guess.

-The fact that large families of conjugacy classes of finite simple groups do not collapse shows the limits of the criteria of types C, D or F, and urges for the computation of their second cohomology groups and the determination of the corresponding Nichols algebras.
+The fact that large families of conjugacy classes of finite simple groups do not collapse shows the limits of the criteria of types D, C or F, and urges for the computation of their second cohomology groups and the determination of the corresponding Nichols algebras.
 For cocycles coming from Yetter-Drinfeld modules over $\PSL_n(q)$, abelian techniques can be applied.
-This type of techniques were applied in \cite{FGV1, FGV2} for the study of Nichols algebras over $\SL_{2}(q)$ and $\PSL_2(q)$, respectively; it was proved there that $\dim \toba(\Oc, \rho) = \infty$ for any irreducible representation $\rho$ of $C_{\PSL_2(q)}(x)$ with $x\in \Oc$ and $q$ even.
+This type of techniques were applied in \cite{FGV1} and \cite{FGV2} for the study of Nichols algebras over $\SL_{2}(q)$ and $\PSL_2(q)$, respectively, where it was proved that $\dim \toba(\Oc, \rho) = \infty$ for any irreducible representation $\rho$ of $C_{\PSL_2(q)}(x)$ with $x\in \Oc$ and $q$ even.
 For $q$ odd, a list of the open cases was given.
-We deal with these open cases when $q\equiv 1 \mod 4$, see Theorem \ref{thm:sl2}, applying the criterium of type C. In general, the use of the criteria and the abelian techniques, together with \cite[Theorem 1.4]{ACG-I}, yield the following result.
+With the use of the criterium of type C, we deal with these open cases when $q\equiv 1 \mod 4$, see Theorem \ref{thm:sl2}.
+For general $n> 1$, the use of the criteria and the abelian techniques, together with \cite[Theorem 1.4]{ACG-I}, yield the following result.